PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 That's quite a few commands, so it's worth running through them.

-  2
-    Ensure that the instrument is ready to start a measurement 3-6
+:2: Ensure that the instrument is ready to start a measurement
-    Check that the detector is on
+:3-6: Check that the detector is on
-  7
-    Move the sample into position
+:7: Move the sample into position
-  8-20
-    Put the instrument in event mode
+:8-19: Put the instrument in event mode
-  21-23
+:20: Set the upstream slits
-    Move the M4 transmission monitor out of the beam 24
+:21: Move the M4 transmission monitor out of the beam
+:22: Let motors finish moving.
-    Set the sample thickness
+:23: Set the sample thickness
-  25
-    Print and log the sample parameters
+:24: Print and log the sample parameters
-  26
-    Set the sample title
+:25: Set the sample title
-  27
-    Start the measurement.
+:26: Start the measurement.
-  28
-    Wait the requested time
+:27: Wait the requested time
-  29
-    Stop the measurement.
+:28: Stop the measurement.